-Founded in 1989, Barnett Waddingham has grown to become the UK’s largest independent provider of actuarial and consultancy services with 73 partners, 137 Principals and Associates and over 1000 employees in 8 offices throughout the UK.
+Founded in 1989, Barnett Waddingham has grown to become the UK’s largest independent provider of actuarial, risk, pension and insurance consultancy services with 73 partners, over 1,200 employees and 8 offices throughout the UK.
 Our business has grown predominantly through referrals from our clients and professional contacts.
 The business is based on a culture which aims to provide all of our clients with an excellent professional service through strong personal relationships and tailored solutions whilst remaining competitive on fees.
 Our values can best be summarised as ‘Doing it the Right Way’ and we take a long-term view to all of our services and relationships.

 Barnett Waddingham strives to recruit graduates who share our values, and can bring special skills which will enhance the service we provide to our clients.
 We look for graduates with good, relevant degrees, who are eager to join a firm where they can make a difference.
 Graduates are very much the focus of our actuarial recruitment and we look for those who are ambitious, and who value the chance to join the Partnership in due course.

 Our partners understand the importance in looking after all employees, and see employee engagement as fundamental to continuing success.
 This was reflected by the firm being awarded a ‘One Star’ Best Companies Accreditation in 2014, 2016 and 2018 when it participated in the ‘Best Companies to Work For’ award scheme.
 Barnett Waddingham is a rewarding, enjoyable and satisfying place to work.

 How we work